 Centre for Molecular Medicine and Innovative Therapeutics

 One size doesn’t fit all.
 The future of medicine is personalised therapies tailored to individual patient needs, as determined by their unique genetic makeup.
-The CMMT is using advances in disease diagnosis, genetic testing, ‘omics technologies and bioinformatics to translate research results from the laboratory bench to the bedside, enabling precision medicine to deliver the right treatment to the right patient at the right time.
+The CMMIT is using advances in disease diagnosis, genetic testing, ‘omics technologies and bioinformatics to translate research results from the laboratory bench to the bedside, enabling precision medicine to deliver the right treatment to the right patient at the right time.

 Professor Jeremy Nicholson Pro Vice Chancellor (Health Sciences)

 An internationally-renowned pioneer in metabolic phenotyping and systems medicine, Professor Nicholson is the Pro Vice Chancellor for Health Sciences at Murdoch University and a Clarivate Analytics Highly Cited Researcher who has authored more than 700 peer-reviewed papers on molecular aspects of body systems medicine.